cyberkeeper/QuizJava/README.md

-# nclan.ac.ahart.quiz.Quiz
+# Quiz
-Pushing directly from IntelliJ

-Sample code for a nclan.ac.ahart.quiz.Quiz using the Object-Oriented programming paradigm.
+Sample code for a Quiz using the Object-Oriented programming paradigm.
-Code pushed from local Git repository to here.
+Code pushed from local Git repository created in IntelliJ Community Edition.
+No command line Git command used.